 By default, the GLG editors use the indexed color table based on the

 colors defined in the custom color palette (Ctrl-click on the color palette in the GLG editor

 to display the custom color palette).

-A custom color table can be provided by either an indexed color palette
+A custom color table can be provided by either an indexed color

-containing RGB values for indexed colors.
+file containing RGB values for indexed colors.
 The GlgIndexedColorTableFile and GlgIndexedColorFile global

-configuration resources, or the corresponding GLG_INDEXED_COLOR_TABLE and GLG_INDEXED_COLOR_FILE environment
+configuration resources, or the corresponding GLG_INDEXED_COLOR_TABLE and GLG_INDEXED_COLOR_FILE

-the GLG editors, global configuration resources
+indexed colors.
+For the GLG editors, global configuration resources

 can be specified in the GLG configuration file.

 Refer to the GLG documentation for more information on indexed

 New entries were added to the File,

-New, Widget menu to
+New, Widget menu to create drawings that target different

-When creating a resizable drawing, a user can choose from 1:1, 4:3 or 16:9 aspect ratios.
+user can choose from 1:1, 4:3 or 16:9 aspect ratios.
 When creating a

 fixed scale drawing, a user can use either a default drawing size

-defined in the configuration file (glg_config or glg_hmi_config), or specify a custom width and height of the drawing in screen pixels.
+defined in the configuration file (glg_config

+specify a custom width and height of the drawing in screen pixels.